Doug La Follette

-Douglas J. La Follette (born June 6, 1940) is an American academic, environmental scientist, and politician who served as the 30th Secretary of State of Wisconsin from 1983 to 2023.
-He is a member of the Democratic Party.
-At the time of his retirement, La Follette was the longest-serving statewide elected official (excluding U.S. senators) in the United States; he was narrowly re-elected in 2022 to an unprecedented 12th term in office, but retired shortly after the start of the new term.
-He previously served as the 28th Secretary of State from 1975 to 1979, and in the Wisconsin Senate from 1973 to 1975.
+Douglas J. La Follette (born June 6, 1940) is a retired American academic, environmental scientist, and Democratic politician from Wisconsin.
+He was the 28th and 30th secretary of state of Wisconsin, serving from 1975 to 1979, and from 1983 to 2023.
+With his 44 years as secretary of state, La Follette is the longest-serving statewide elected official in Wisconsin history, and at the time of his retirement, he was the longest-serving statewide elected official in the United States (excluding U.S. senators).
+Earlier in his career, he was a member of the Wisconsin Senate, representing Wisconsin's 21st Senate district during the 1973–1974 term.
+He was also the Democratic Party nominee for lieutenant governor of Wisconsin in 1978, and made unsuccessful bids for U.S. House of Representatives (in 1970 and 1996) and for governor of Wisconsin (in 2012).

 Early life and career

-A member of the prominent Wisconsin La Follette family, La Follette was born in Des Moines, Iowa.
+A distant relative of the prominent Wisconsin La Follette family, La Follette was born in Des Moines, Iowa.
 He received his Bachelor of Arts degree from Marietta College, his Master of Science in chemistry from Stanford University, and his Ph.D. in organic chemistry from Columbia University.
 He began a teaching career as an assistant professor at University of Wisconsin–Parkside in Kenosha.
 La Follette also served as a research associate at University of Wisconsin–Madison.
 He also owned a small business.

 Known as an environmentalist before running for public office, he was a Wisconsin organizer of the first Earth Day for Gaylord Nelson in 1970 and co-founded Wisconsin's Environmental Decade (now known as Clean Wisconsin) with Peter Anderson.

 His great-grandfather has been described as an uncle of Robert "Fighting Bob" La Follette by the Milwaukee Journal Sentinel and Chemical & Engineering News, while Dissent Magazine referred to the great-grandfather as Robert La Follette's brother.
 WKOW News and WEAU News state that Robert La Follette was Doug's great-uncle.
 Robert's grandson, former Wisconsin Attorney General Bronson La Follette, has described Doug La Follette as a "second cousin, three times removed" from Robert La Follette.
 Alternatively, Milwaukee Magazine has noted Doug as a first cousin three times removed of Robert La Follette.
 According to professor and author Nancy Unger, Doug is a third cousin of Bronson.
 Doug went on to serve with Bronson from 1975 to 1979 and from 1983 to 1987.